Equitable Retreat: The Need for Fairness in Relocating Coastal Communities

 e360: There is a long history of unjust relocation programs, particularly among Indigenous or low-income communities or communities of color.
 How do you get such groups, that might balk at the idea of government-led managed retreat because of that history, to sign on now, in the face of climate change?

 Ajibade: This is a tough question.
-One of my colleagues has argued that in North Carolina, retreat seems to be focused in places where you have low-income communities.
+One of my colleagues, A.R.
+Siders, has argued that in North Carolina, retreat seems to be focused in places where you have low-income communities of color.
 With my global research, I see the same thing.
 Retreat is in fact happening to the poor; we’re seeing injustice being reinforced through retreats.
 New properties are being built for the wealthy along the coast, while the poor are being moved away from it.

 “In forfeiting the land that you feel very tied to, it says something about losing a part of your identity.”

 We need specific guidelines, we need specific institutions and consistent policy, on how to retreat and who should retreat and when.
 And also who should be at the table discussing retreat.
 [Decisions are being made] to find ways to keep people on the coast, but it is mostly in places that would maintain the wealth of certain groups of people.
-In this case [the U.S.], typically white people, in the Global South, typically developing people.
+In this case [the U.S.], typically white people, in the Global South, typically wealthy people.
 If we don’t have policies and guidelines that are equitable, we’re likely to see a repeat of what one may think about as a different form of colonialism — climate colonialism.
 We need to look carefully at the picture of who this is happening to.
 Who is losing the generational wealth that they might have had but now have lost because they’ve been asked to move?

 e360: What about the cultural implications or loss associated with such relocation programs?